qianlou/qianlou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+* My (new hompage)[htpps://qlou.org]

-Qian Lou is a senior research scientist at Samsung Research AI center since 2021.
-Qian won the Samsung Research America Q4 best paper award.
-Prior to that, he obtained his M.S. and Ph.D. degrees from [Indiana University Bloomington (IUB)](https://www.indiana.edu/) in 2019 and 2021, respectively.
+Qian Lou is an assistant professor at University of Central Florida.
+Before that, he was a senior research scientist at Samsung Research AI center.
+He obtained his M.S. and Ph.D. degrees from [Indiana University Bloomington (IUB)](https://www.indiana.edu/) in 2019 and 2021, respectively.
 Qian won Luddy outstanding research award and best paper nomination at the prestigious ACM [PACT](https://dl.acm.org/conference/pact) conference.
 His research interests include deep learning, e.g., CV and NLP model compression, and privacy-preserving machine learning based on private computing primitives, e.g., Fully Homomorphic Encryption and Multi-Party Computation.
 Qian is also a member of IEEE/ACM.
 <!--under the supervision of professor [Lei Jiang](http://homes.sice.indiana.edu/jiang60/). -->
 <!--At IUB, I am also fortunate to work with [Professor Geoffrey C. Fox](https://luddy.indiana.edu/contact/profile/?profile_id=203), [Professor Minje Kim](https://saige.sice.indiana.edu/), [NTU Professor Weichen Liu](https://personal.ntu.edu.sg/liu/), and [KU Professor Song Bian](https://sbian3.github.io/).
 As an intern, it's my hornor to collaborate with [Dr. Yilin Shen](https://www.linkedin.com/in/yilin-shen-65a56622/) and [Dr. Hongxia Jin](https://www.linkedin.com/in/hongxiajin/) at Samsung Research America AI center.